 Monarchs Announce Multiple Player Transactions

-MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today that Justin Agosta has been returned from loan by the Albany Devils (AHL), Ed Wittchow has been assigned to the Monarchs by the Springfield Thunderbirds (AHL) and Travis Armstrong has been released from his Standard Player Contract.
+MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today Thomas Schemitsch, Dryden Hunt and Tim Bozon have all been loaned to the Monarchs by the Springfield Thunderbirds (AHL), and Ed Wittchow has been returned from loan and returned to Springfield.

 The Monarchs are the ECHL affiliate of the National Hockey League's Los Angeles Kings and the American Hockey League's Ontario Reign.